ariard/lightning-rfc/12-offer-encoding.md

       - MUST set `period_offset` to the same value on all following requests.
     - otherwise:
       - MUST NOT include `recurrence_start`
+    - MAY set `payer_info` to arbitrary data to be reflected into the invoice.
     - MUST set `recurrence_signature` `sig` as detailed in [Signature Calculation](#signature-calculation) using the `payer_key`
       and prefix 'recurrence_signature'.